SanghoonJ/S.Jeon.github.io/_pages/about.md

 ## Professional Experience

 _2022/10~Current_
-  * Research Assistant Professor from the Department of Medicine, College of Medicine, Hanyang University
+  * Research Professor from the Department of Emergency Medicine, College of Medicine, Hanyang University

 _2020/09~2022/09_
   * Postdoctoral Research Fellow from the Department of Emergency Medicine, College of Medicine, Hanyang University